Schedule of Courses

 Montana State University strives to offer all courses listed in the online class schedule.

-Some courses are offered on a to-be-arranged basis, in which case class times, days, location and instructor will not appear in the course schedule.
+Some courses are offered on a to-be-arranged basis, in which case class times, days, location and the instructor will not appear in the course schedule.
 Check with the offering department for details.

 |001-099||Courses below college level; no college credit given|